IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires.

 Practical articles on what Singapore's AI governance frameworks require, how to implement them, and what the latest regulatory developments mean for your business.

 AI governance has moved beyond model safety.
 The critical frontier is now the execution layer, where agents stop generating text and start taking actions.
-Here is what Anthropic, IBM, Microsoft, OpenAI and others are doing about it.
+Here is what Anthropic, IBM, Microsoft, Salesforce, Google, and OpenAI are doing about it.

 Most enterprise AI governance stops at the policy document.
 Agentic systems running on real data, across real users, in regulated industries need governance at the runtime layer.
 Here is where the gap is, and why it matters now.